vgarc018/cs100hw4/READMEdraft_2.md

 where `mytok` is the name of the tokenizer and `str` is the sequence of characters that we want to parse.
 And finally, we use iterators to traverse through the tokens.
 However, the way this tokenizer is parsing isn't particularly useful.
-But we can control how the boost tokenizer parses by defining something which is known as the *delimiter.*
+But we can control how the boost tokenizer parses by defining something which is known as a *delimiter.*

 ##So what's a delimiter and why is it useful?
 ***How the tokenizer uses the delimiter***

-A delimiter is a set of one or more characters that separate text, and a tokenizer looks at what characters are in the delimiter so that it can know where to separate the tokens.
+A delimiter is a sequence of one or more characters that separate text, and a tokenizer looks at what delimiters are passed in so that it can know where to separate the tokens.
-So for the previous tokenizer example, we can say that the delimiter contains white space and all non-letter/number characters.
+So for the previous tokenizer example, we can say that the delimiters are white space and all non-letter/number characters.
 Just for reference, our string was:

 `string str = "Don't panic, too much.
 12,34";`

-To explain in detail how this string got parsed, the tokenizer will go through each character in the string and it will check to see if it is in the delimiter set.
+To explain in detail how this string got parsed, it should be noted that `tokenizer<>` parses by characters.
+So this tokenizer will go through each character in the string and it will check to see if it is in the delimiter set.
-Once it finds a match, the tokenizer will know that everything up until that character is a token so `Don` becomes a token since it finds `'`, which tokenizer knows is in the delimiter.
+Once it finds a match, the tokenizer will know that everything up until that character is a token so `Don` becomes a token since it finds `'`.
 It will then move on to creating the next token and once it finds `,` it creates the token `panic`.
 And so this continues on until the tokenizer has gone through the whole string.

 ***Defining our own***

-But again, we don't want this as our delimiter, so let's work with this string to see how we can define our own:
+But again, we want to know how to pass in our own delimiters, so let's work with this string to see how we can define our own:

 `string str = "Thou&&&&art&as     fat&as&&butter";`